-The more staff you have, the more politics there are.
-You go to the pub and suddenly you can no longer all fit around the same table, splinter groups start to emerge.
-You get a bigger office and the overheads suddenly balloon.
+One day I looked up and I was suddenly responsible for ten full-time employees, a handful of freelancers, and an office big enough for 30 people.The more staff you have, the more politics there are.
+You go out and suddenly you can no longer fit around the same table, splinter groups start to emerge.
+You get a bigger office and the overheads balloon.
 All of this leads to more stress and more pressure.
 Maybe some people get a kick out of it.
-I don’t.
+I didn’t.